mkmcc/mkmcc.github.io/biblio/failure.md

 </blockquote>

 Scientists only believe ideas that make predictions, while Americans only believe ideas which can make money.
-The importance of luck checks out, on both counts.
+The overwhelming importance of luck checks out, on both counts.

 <!--
 No matter who you are, most things won't work out; you have to keep